 There is nothing worse than under-loading your brush and not having enough lather to complete the 2 or 3 passes you need for your shave.
 That being said, just overload your brush.
 If you are loading right out of the container for a hard soap or Italian hardness soap, 30-40 seconds should do it.
 If you are using a softer soap or cream, a large almond sized portion should be enough for a 2-3 pass shave with most brands.
 Most artisan shave soaps last a very long time, so overloading won’t cost you a fortune and will save you frustration.

 THE RIGHT BRUSH

 Some soaps or creams work better with specific bristle types.
+[If you don’t have a shaving brush, see Choosing a Shaving Brush].
 Some soap manufacturers/makers may even recommend a specific brush type in their instructions, so just keep an eye out for that.
 If no recommendations are made by the soap maker or manufacturer, this is will be a testing process that you need to figure out on your own.
 Many of the soaps I use are pretty universal and work for any of my brush types [boar, badger, synthetic bristle].
 Keep in mind that one type of brush may produce accelerated results over another depending on the soaps ingredients and your technique.

 ADD WATER AS YOU GO

 I was once given great advice that you can’t remove water when building your shave lather.
 The soap or cream will let you know if you need to add water.
 Too little water will be pasty and dry as you are mixing it up.
 Too much water will result in a really runny, almost soup like lather.
 Add a few drops here and there as you go.
 I have also found that Tallow based soaps can sometimes be a bit thirsty and require water to be added a few times as you build it up.